lewisl9029/rfcs/text/0000-anonymous-components.md

   : anonymous(() => useMemo(() => "no", []), { key: "no" })
 ```

-When `isOpen` changes, React will rerender the same `Anonymous` component instead of unmounting/remounting a separate component for the other branch if we don't have a `key` to distinguish between them.
+When `isOpen` changes, React will rerender the same `Anonymous` component with a different children prop instead of unmounting/remounting a separate component for the other branch if we don't have a `key` to distinguish between them.

+This can result in bugs in cases like above where the memo value will not update when a different branch gets rendered, and worse, in cases where the brances have different numbers of hook calls, will result in runtime exceptions.

 We take the `key` as part of an options object instead of accepting it directly to allow for future extension without introducing breaking changes.

 In the component API, we don't need a special API for this since users can pass in a key to the component directly like they always did before: